Silver surges as Reddit army targets precious metals - KTVZ

 Move over GameStop, Reddit mania is spreading to the precious metals market.

-Silver futures surged as much as 8.5% to above $29 Sunday evening, touching five-month highs.
+Silver futures surged as much as 13% to Monday, touching five-month highs.
 That follows a 6% rally last week.

 Meanwhile, retail sites warned customers over the weekend they could not meet skyrocketing demand for silver bars and coins.
 And “#silversqueeze” is trending on Twitter.